-Professor Higgs has been awarded the Nobel Prize for Physics for his theoretical work with François Englert on the Higgs boson and subatomic particles.
+It was announced today (Tuesday 8 October 2013) that Professor Peter Higgs has been awarded the Nobel Prize for Physics for his work in the field of science.

 The prize was awarded “for the theoretical discovery of a mechanism that contributes to our understanding of the origin of mass of subatomic particles, and which recently was confirmed through the discovery of the predicted fundamental particle, by the ATLAS and CMS experiments at CERN’s Large Hadron Collider”.